40 Best Home Business Ideas

 Constantly on the lookout for the latest and greatest furniture fashions?
 Have an eye for composition, organization, and feng shui?

 If so, think about becoming an interior decorator.
-Partner with local furniture stores and design businesses (with your clients’ knowledge!) to get good deals, help decorate public spaces and business interiors as well as houses and apartments, and let everyone and their grandmother know that your services are available.
+Partner with local furniture stores and design businesses (with your clients’ knowledge!) to get good deals, help decorate public spaces and business interiors as well as houses and apartments, and let everyone in and outside your network know that your services are available.

 Being an interior decorator lets you live out your design fantasies over and over again—if that sounds good to you, then there’s no reason not to add this to your list of home business ideas!